xamarin/WebSharp/electron-dotnet/README.md

 ### Building on Windows

-You must have Visual Studio 2015 toolset, Python 2.7.x, and node-gyp installed for building.
+You must have Visual Studio 2015 toolset, Python 2.7.x, and node-gyp installed for building.  [node-gyp windows install](https://github.com/nodejs/node-gyp#installation)

 To build and test the project against all supported versions of Node.js in x86 and x64 flavors, run the following: